pladdy/mud/README.md

 ## Setup a profile to play

 The *profiles/* directory houses profiles.
-These are the files that handle setting up the session when loggin in with a specific character.
+These are the files that handle setting up the session when logging in with a specific character.

 To set up a profile run `bin/create_profile <char name> <guild name>`